 Sometimes, writing the outline of the article can take multiple weeks.
 Start with the topic / headline.
 Then build an outline / story around it.
 Make it interesting.
 Make it worth somebody’s time.
 I’d recommend in-house content creation.

+52. What form of content works well, blog post, e-books or something else?
 Ans.
 It depends on the business.
 I wouldn’t say that there’s one form that works for everyone but my general suggestion is that shorter content works better.
 A blog would work better than an ebook.
 Even within a blog, a 500-word blog would work better than a 1000-word blog.

 If you are working on an article about how you would travel to a particular destination, you need to give all the possible things to do.
 In that case, obviously, your content is going to be long.
 But if it’s very relevant and very interesting, it will work.
 But if you are generally giving people ideas or writing ‘top 10’ sort of articles, keep those points short.

 Images work better but only if they are very relevant, very emotive, and focus on a single theme.
 Images, where there’s a lot going on and are not very relevant, can backfire on your content.

 You need to map out the whole journey in the sales funnel and see which form of content fits better at that stage of the funnel.
 Ebooks work better as freebies.
 A free ebook for a form signup would work.

 53. Any content marketing ideas for Redlily, an online retail store?
 Ans.
 I think you’ll definitely find some value in this post.